Back to blog

 eBay is a large US-based e-commerce company that brokers retail and customer-to-customer sales.
 With its immense popularity, this retail giant holds tons of valuable information for e-commerce businesses.

-In today’s article, we’re going to demonstrate how to successfully build an price tracker using Python and eBay Scraper API.
+In today’s article, we’re going to demonstrate how to successfully build a price tracker using Python and eBay Scraper API.
 By the end of this tutorial, you’ll have a tool that sends price drop alerts, creates price change diagrams, and provides historical information.

 Let’s get started.